EduardoZepeda/coffee-bytes-hugo/content/posts/fine-tuning-de-un-modelo-de-inteligencia-artificial/index.en.md

 Most of the notebooks just need you to change the model and adapt the dataset to the model input, so you can use them as a starting point for your particular case.

-Others that I found particularly useful but did not work for me or produced unwanted results.
+Others that I found particularly well documented but did not work for me or produced unwanted results are these:
 - [Fine-tuning DeepSeek R1](https://www.kaggle.com/code/kingabzpro/fine-tuning-deepseek-r1-reasoning-model#?)
 - [Alpaca + Flame fine-tuning](https://colab.research.google.com/drive/135ced7oHytdxu3N2DNe1Z0kqjyYIkDXp#?)